parasaurolophus/node-red-zwave-js-example/README.md

 This _README.md_ is not a Z-Wave tutorial.
 It assumes familiarity with _Node-RED_ and Z-Wave terminology and concepts.
-It assumes you have a working Z-Wave controller that appears to your _Node-RED_ server machine as a serial device along with at least once Z-Wave enabled binary switch (command class 37) device and that you know what that device's Z-Wave node id is.
+It assumes you have a working Z-Wave controller that appears to your _Node-RED_ server machine as a serial device along with at least one Z-Wave enabled binary switch (command class 37) device and that you know that device's Z-Wave node id.

 ## Dependencies